Drug Checking

 Top-10 Primary Drugs Identified in CFSRE's Tested Drug Samples

 Exhibit 1 shows the 10 most frequently observed primary drug identified within the drug samples analyzed by CFSRE during from the selected regions over the selected Quarters/Years.
 Primary drug is determined by the most abundant drug from CFSRE's GCMS analysis.
-Note: For the visual to be most accurate, Exhibits 1 and 2 are intended to have the sample filters applied.
+Note: For the visual to be most accurate, Exhibits 1 and 2 are intended to have the same filters applied.

 Uncommon Primary Drugs Identified in CFSRE's Tested Drug Samples

 Exhibit 2 shows the uncommonly [outside of the Top-10] observed primary drug identified within the drug samples analyzed by CFSRE during from the selected regions over the selected Quarters/Years.
 Primary drug is determined by the most abundant drug from CFSRE's GCMS analysis.
-Note: For the visual to be most accurate, Exhibits 1 and 2 are intended to have the sample filters applied.
+Note: For the visual to be most accurate, Exhibits 1 and 2 are intended to have the same filters applied.

 Novel Psychoactive Substances - Trends and Findings